Joy4orce/Joy4_nova/faq/faq.md

 In order to get adaptive refresh rate on Amazon fire tv stick you need to enable it in fireOS settings -> display & sounds -> Display, put video resolution to auto (up to 4k ultra hd); -> match original frame rate ON; -> dynamic range settings disable HDR or set it to adaptive.
 If you do not do this you will only have a restrictive set of refresh rates available.
 Note that choosing adaptive for dynamic range setting, your UI will be 1080p, and disabled will enable a 4k UI.

+## How to use playback speed.

+First you need to enable it in nova settings ("Enable playback speed").
+This option is not available when using audio passthrough.

+This feature enables various playback speed from 0.05x to 2.00x.
+Though accessible through menu/tile while playing, various shortcuts (cf dedicated section) are available.
+Control is also mapped to next/prev track available on some remotes (e.g. Ugoos UR02 BT remote).

+It might not work when you are using a AV receiver (e.g. nvidia shield with samsung soundbar).
+It might cause choppy video playback on some hardware due to funky audiotrack implementation (e.g. Mediatek based Google streamer).

 ## Visibility of external USB drive on Nvidia Shield.